wp-plugins/miniorange-login-with-eve-online-google-facebook/readme.txt

 = I need integration of this plugin with my other installed plugins like BuddyPress, etc.? = We will help you in integrating this plugin with your other installed plugins.
 Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
 You can also submit your query from plugin's configuration page.

+= I verified the OTP received over my email and entering the same password that I registered with, but I am still getting the error message - "Invalid password." =
+Please write to us at info@miniorange.com and we will get back to you very soon.

 = For any other query/problem/request =
 Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
 You can also submit your query from plugin's configuration page.